Frequently Asked Questions

 Staying with us

 Families of seriously ill or injured children who have traveled more than 30 miles to receive treatment at Portland hopsitals may qualify to stay at the Houses.
-All families must complete a screening process.
-See our housing eligibility guidelines.
+All families must complete a screening process with their hospital social worker/case manager, or home physician.

-We ask families to pay $20 per night to stay at the House, but the fee is waived or reduced for families who cannot afford it.
+We ask families to pay $20 per night to stay at the House, but no family is ever turned away for an inability to pay.

-The East Ronald McDonald House is located on the campus of Legacy Emanuel Hospital just steps away from the entrace to the Children's Hospital.
-The West Ronald McDonald House is located adjacent to the entrance of Doernbecher Children's Hospital and OHSU, and is a short walk from Shriners Hospital for Children.
+The East Ronald McDonald House is located on the campus of Legacy Emanuel Hospital, just steps away from the entrace to Randall Children's Hospital.
+The West Ronald McDonald House is located about 10 minutes away Doernbecher Children's Hospital, OHSU and Shriners Hospital for Children in the Marriott Residence Inn Waterfront.
+Shuttles and public transportation options are available.

 Families must live at least 30 miles away from Portland.